-The site was an open, grassed area.
+The site is an open, gravel area.

 Based on the above finding of fact, the Town Planner finds the standards of this section have been met.

 H. Exterior Lighting:

 The proposed development must have adequate exterior lighting to provide for its safe use during nighttime hours, if such use is contemplated.
 All exterior lighting must be designed and shielded to avoid undue glare, adverse impact on neighboring properties and rights - of way, and the unnecessary lighting of the night sky.